-[Previously on What’s In Their Water?: I have heard everything there is to hear about how the world is in reality much better off than it was decades ago . . . how everyone should remain positive and trust in the power of the markets, of democracy and freedom . . .]
+[Previously on What’s In Their Water?: I have heard everything there is to hear about how the world is much better off than it was decades ago . . . how everyone should remain positive and trust in the power of the markets, democracy and freedom . . .]

 It merely adds to the problem, perpetuating the crises, galvanizing the impression that the miscalculations and denial and hubris responsible for these grave issues, the ones that led to this mess in the first place, are alive and well.

-And back into the loop we go.
+And back in the loop we go.

 Watch this space for Part 3